Understanding risk and the role of leadership in process safety management

 1. Do we all understand what can go wrong?

+This question should probe an understanding of what can happen if control of a process is lost.
+Will the outcome be an exceedingly small fire, or will it be an extremely large dust explosion?
 If we do not understand safety risks, we are not going to be able to manage the consequences or prevent them from happening again.

+All is stressed because every single person in the business needs to understand what can go wrong.
 Although the CEO and business leaders will not need to know the technicalities of the process safety leadership team or operators, a good understanding of process risk is necessary.

 2. What safety fallbacks are in place in our business to stop potential incidents from occurring?